Skip to Content

 Chef Matthew Cutolo is a Chef at Gargiulo’s Restaurant in Coney Island, Brooklyn.
 A third-generation Italian-American, Matthew carries on the legacy of his family’s historic restaurant, which has been serving traditional Neapolitan fare since 1907.
 Gargiulo’s is more than a restaurant—it’s a Brooklyn institution, known for its hearty red sauce (available online), warm hospitality, and a sprawling dining room perfect for everything from romantic dinners to massive weddings.
 Every dish at Gargiulo’s is made in-house using time-honored family recipes and fresh, high-quality ingredients.

-When he’s not overseeing the kitchen at Gargiulo’s or greeting longtime guests, Matthew tries to squeeze in a “day off.”
+When he’s not helping to oversee the kitchen at Gargiulo’s or greeting longtime guests, Matthew tries to squeeze in a “day off.”
 Tuesdays used to be his day off, but he recently pursued content creation and uses that day to film and edit.
 But when he does have a day off?
 Here’s what it looks like.

 Sleep and a Slow Morning